-A new annual community tradition at Yorba Linda’s Town Center fountain plaza — the city hosts an evening tree-lighting ceremony at the open-air shopping center’s central plaza, with balloon-twisting for kids, ornament-crafting stations, festive entertainment, and the tree-lighting moment at 6 PM.
+A new annual community tradition at Yorba Linda’s Town Center fountain plaza — the city hosts an evening tree-lighting ceremony at the open-air shopping center’s central plaza, with balloon-twisting for kids, ornament-crafting stations, festive entertainment, and the tree-lighting moment in the evening.
 Free, family, and the season’s official Town Center kickoff.

 The Yorba Linda Town Center Tree Lighting is a new annual community tradition launched by the City of Yorba Linda at the fountain plaza of Yorba Linda Town Center — the open-air shopping, dining, and entertainment center anchoring Yorba Linda Boulevard between Imperial Highway and Lakeview Avenue.